B2B vs. B2C product management: key differences

 B2B discovery: where to find real product insights

-Customer Advisory Boards (CABs): Quarterly sessions with 10–15 power users from your best customers.
+Customer Advisory Boards (CABs): Quarterly sessions with 10 to 15 power users from your best customers.
 CABs surface strategic problems before they become churn signals.
 The PM facilitates; the agenda focuses on customer workflows, not feature demos.

 Win/loss analysis: Why did prospects choose you over alternatives?
 Why did they choose alternatives?
 Win/loss interviews with recently closed and recently lost deals are the highest-signal input to B2B roadmap prioritization.